theodi/synthetic-data-tutorial/README.md

 If you want to browse the code for each of these modules, you can find the Python classes for in the `DataSynthetizer` directory (all code in here from the [original repo](https://github.com/DataResponsibly/DataSynthesizer)).

-The three synthetic datasets we'll be generating using DataSyntheizer are *random*, *independent* and *correlated*.

-> In **correlated attribute mode**, we learn a differentially private Bayesian network capturing the correlation structure between attributes, then draw samples from this model to construct the result dataset.
->
-> In cases where the correlated attribute mode is too computationally expensive or when there is insufficient data to derive a reasonable model, one can use **independent attribute mode**.
-In this mode, a histogram is derived for each attribute, noise is added to the histogram to achieve differential privacy, and then samples are drawn for each attribute.
->
-> Finally, for cases of extremely sensitive data, one can use **random mode** that simply generates type-consistent random values for each attribute.

-We'll go through each of these now, moving along the synthetic data spectrum, in the order of random to independent to correlated.

-But just before that...

 ### An aside about differential privacy and Bayesian networks

-You might have seen the phrase "differentially private Bayesian network" in the *correlated mode* description and got slightly panicked.
+You might have seen the phrase "differentially private Bayesian network" in the *correlated mode* description earlier, and got slightly panicked.
 But fear not!
 You don't need to worry *too* much about these to get DataSynthesizer working.

 First off, while DataSynthesizer has the option of using differential privacy for anonymisation, we are turning it off and won't be using it in this tutorial.
 So you can ignore that part.
 However, if you care about anonymisation you really should read up on differential privacy.
 I've read a lot of explainers on it and the best I found was [this article from Access Now](https://www.accessnow.org/understanding-differential-privacy-matters-digital-rights/).